ValentinViennot/mindthegapblog/content/posts/saving-the-planet/index.md

 In fact, the problem with our current economy is that the two types of growth are intertwined.

-If we could have technological growth without production growth, we would be fine (and only in that case it could be credible that technology _might_ save us.
+If we could have technological growth without production growth, we would be fine (and only in that case it could be credible that technology _might_ save us).

 Today, for technological growth to happen, we must sell always more goods & services in order to create surplus value and extract profit that will then, in part, fund the next technologies.